 In all cases, advance clearance must be obtained to obtain the treaty benefit and take advantage of any reduced rate of WHT or tax exemption.

 It may be possible to obtain confirmation that management and consultancy fees can be paid without deduction of WHT by reference to the provisions of the relevant treaty.
-For treaties following the OECD model, the article concerning ‘Income Not Expressly Mentioned’ is generally taken to be relevant.
+For treaties following the OECD model, the article concerning ‘Business Profits’ is generally taken to be relevant.